Les Houches Lectures on Indirect Detection of Dark Matter

 So far we have assumed that the spectrum of neutrinos/photons produced by DM annihilation, followed by prompt decays of the annihilation products, propagates to Earth essentially un-distorted.
 This is a good approximation for neutrinos and gamma-rays from our own Galaxy and nearby systems.
 However, for more distant targets, we must consider redshifting, and possibly absorption.

-For a simple example, let us return to the case of the isotropic signal from annihilation of DM in the intergalactic medium, with density equal to the overall cosmological DM density, but now let us take into account the evolution of the spectrum with redshift rather than simply counting the number of photons.
+For a simple example, let us return to the case of the isotropic signal from annihilation of DM in the intergalactic medium, where we make the simplifying assumption that the density is equal to the overall cosmological DM density (note this will significantly underestimate the average all-sky contribution to annihilation from late redshifts, where much annihilation takes place in high-density bound structures).
+Let us now take into account the evolution of the spectrum with redshift rather than simply counting the number of photons.
 Now we must integrate over photons (or neutrinos) originating from all possible redshifts; we are interested in the photon density and spectrum in a present-day volume $d V_0$, arising from annihilation at all earlier times.
 We can write: